Dancer: Jones Welsh Talmadge in EastWest Photo by William Roden, New Dawn Studios

 East West is a collaboration between SpectorDance and Rancho Cielo, a 100-acre campus in East Salinas, offering educational/vocational training and recreation for under-served young adults in Monterey County.
-Based on interviews with those who live in parts of our community where gangs are prevalent, East West shines a light on why youth are attracted to gangs, the devastating impact of gang violence on communities, the brutal reality of gangs in prison, and how people find their way our of gangs, With rap and classical music, urban and contemporary dance, visual images and spoken word, East West shines a light an the circumstances that bread gangs and gives voice to an under-represented population of the at-risk and affirms their role in the fabric of our community.
-It is ultimately the story of transformation and hope.”
+Based on interviews with those who live in parts of our community where gangs are prevalent, East West shines a light on why youth are attracted to gangs, the devastating impact of gang violence on communities, the brutal reality of gangs in prison, and how people find way out of gangs.
+With rap and classical music, urban and contemporary dance, visual images and spoken word, East West shines a light on the circumstances that bread gangs and gives voice to an under-represented population of the at-risk and affirms their role in the fabric of our community.
+It is ultimately the story of transformation and hope.

 East West Past Performances Stanton Theater (King City) SpectorDance (Marina) Rancho Cielo (Salinas) Alisal High School (Salinas) Department of Juvenile Justice (Stockton)

 “It’s a daring piece.
 It’s a serious piece.
 It’s a dark and difficult subject.
 There is the joy in it of seeing performance come together just so, there are affirmative messages awaiting, the players are all earnestly committed.
 It deserves an audience.”
 Walter Ryce - Monterey Weekly

 "East West is a universal tale in its depiction of humanity, struggle, grief, hope and the possibility for the transformation of the human spirit.
 It is about breaking down the walls and barriers that separate us from "the other" is to look deeply into the eyes of another human being and to see ourselves.
 From this point of view, differences fade to insignificance: Black/White or Brown, North, South, East or West, inside looking out or outside looking in, there is no distinction."
 Dave Dove - Pastor